GoosefleetEO/allianceauth/docs/installation/services/phpbb3.md

 You can allow members to overwrite the portrait with a custom image if desired.
 Navigate to `Users and Groups`, `Group Permissions`, select the appropriate group (usually `Member` if you want everyone to have this ability), expand `Advanced Permissions`, under the `Profile` tab, set `Can Change Avatars` to `Yes`, and press `Apply Permissions`.

 ![location of change avatar setting](/_static/images/installation/services/phpbb3/avatar_permissions.png)

+## Setting the default theme

+Users generated via Alliance Auth do not have a default theme set.
+You will need to set this on the phpbb_users table in SQL

+    mysql -u root -p
+    use alliance_forum;
+    alter table phpbb_users change user_style user_style int not null default 1

+If you would like to use a theme that is NOT prosilver or theme "1".
+You will need to deactivate prosilver, this will then fall over to the set forum wide default.

 ### Prepare Auth
 Once settings have been configured, run migrations and restart Gunicorn and Celery.